 Singapore has a reputation for strict laws and stiff penalties.
 On buses and trains, there is a $500 fine for consuming food or beverage; $1000 fine for smoking and $5000 fine for carrying flammable gas.
 We never actually saw anything which stated the infamous ‘no chewing gum’ law, but we also didn’t see anyone chewing it or selling it…and it certainly wasn’t stuck to the ground anywhere.

-Hotel Mi – the rooms were quite small, but modern, and the hotel has a wonderful pool and a breakfast cafe onsite (extra cost) – and it’s right next to an MRT station
+Hotel Mi – The rooms were quite small, but modern, and the hotel has a wonderful pool and a breakfast cafe onsite (extra cost) – and it’s conveniently located right next to an MRT station.

-Doubletree by Hilton in Johor Bahru – the luxurious Hilton, with an incredible pool and inexpensive room service, was surprisingly cheaper than the other two hotels we stayed at, but (and this is a really big but), it was a 2-hour commute to and from the Singapore city center and included a somewhat entertaining, yet cumbersome, border crossing.
+Doubletree by Hilton in Johor Bahru – The luxurious Doubletree Hilton across the border in Malayasia, with an incredible pool and inexpensive room service, was surprisingly cheaper than the other two Singapore hotels we stayed in (listed above).
+But (and this is a really big but), it was a 2-hour commute to and from the Singapore city center.
+The lengthy travels included a somewhat entertaining, yet cumbersome, border crossing – but overall, we really enjoyed our stay in Johor Bahru.

 To find a hotel in Singapore within your budget, we recommend searching for highly-rated hotels on Booking.com – it’s how we start all of our hotel searches!

 Singapore is best reached by plane.
-The Changi Airport is the main (and world-famous) airport in Singapore (seriously, the airport has gardens, art installations – check out the mesmerizing Kinetic Rain feature, movie theaters and a rooftop pool!).
+The Changi Airport is the main (and world-famous) airport in Singapore (seriously, the airport has gardens, art installations – check out the mesmerizing Kinetic Rain feature – movie theaters and a rooftop pool!).
+For our visits to Singapore we have arrived on direct flights from Brisbane, Australia and Helsinki, Finland and departed to Phnom Penh, Cambodia and Hanoi, Vietnam.
 When we need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner.

-- Singapore is a walkable city…but only if you have the right shoes!
+Singapore is a walkable city…but only if you have the right shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+I (Sarah) have traveled with these comfy shoes by Columbia that are perfect for hot and humid cities and these flip flops, which I can wear on long days of sightseeing.
+Kris prefers wearing these shoes by Merrell for city adventures.
+Read more of our tips about the Best Shoes for Traveling!

 We want to know: Have you visited Singapore on a budget?
 What would you add to our Singapore Itinerary?
 Give us your best tips and advice of the top things to do in Singapore in the comments!